Online ILL Form - Requires an email address. This form will go to a librarian who will submit the title request for you.

 What can be borrowed through interlibrary loan services?

-The Harris County Public Library will place interlibrary loan requests for books, audio books (CD/cassette), microform and photocopies.
+The Harris County Public Library will place interlibrary loan requests for books, audio books (CD/cassette), DVDs, VHS tapes, music CDs, microform, and photocopies.
 However, it is entirely up to the lending library what they will lend, if they will charge a fee for lending the material, and/or if they are willing to make photocopies.
-Materials that are currently part of the collection of the Harris County Public Library System may not be requested through interlibrary loan services.
+No items with a replacement value of $250.00 or more may be requested.
 Newly published materials that are not owned by Harris County Public Library System may only be requested through interlibrary loan if they are more than six months post-publication or post-release.
-Materials cannot be borrowed from international libraries.
-Electronic resources and software cannot be borrowed from other libraries as well.

 What materials cannot be borrowed?

-The Library will not borrow music CDs/cassettes, DVDs, VHS tapes, software, downloadable content and electronic resources.
+Materials that are currently part of the collection of the Harris County Public Library System may not be requested through interlibrary loan services.
+The Library will not borrow software, downloadable content and electronic resources.
 The Library will not borrow materials from outside the United States.